Russia's ruble has tumbled. What does it mean for the wartime economy?

 No, says Chris Weafer, CEO of Macro Advisory Partners.
 "The lower ruble is partly a reflection of the effect of sanctions, but it doesn’t indicate an underlying economic crisis."

-The falling ruble actually has helped the government with its budget.
-It means more rubles for every dollar of earnings from oil and other products Russia sells.
-That bolsters spending on the military and on social programs aimed at blunting the impact of sanctions on the Russian people.
+The falling ruble actually has helped the government in important ways.
+A lower exchange rate means more rubles for every dollar of earnings from oil and other products it sells.
+That bolsters government spending on the military and on social programs aimed at blunting the impact of sanctions on the Russian people.

-Amid sanctions and restrictions on moving money out of the country, the ruble exchange rate is largely in the hands of the central bank, Weafer said.
-It can tell major exporters when to exchange their dollar earnings into Russian currency.
+Amid sanctions and restrictions on moving money out of the country, the ruble exchange rate is largely in the hands of the central bank, which can advise major exporters when to exchange their dollar earnings into Russian currency.

+When the ruble fell below 100, however, the Kremlin and the central bank drew a line.

-“The weakness was planned, but it’s overdone and they want to pull it back," Weafer said.
+“The weakness was planned, but it’s overdone and they want to pull it back," said Weafer, who foresees the ruble trading in the mid-90s in the coming months, roughly where the government wants it.

-Janis Kluge, a Russian economy expert at the German Institute for International and Security Affairs, said the ruble decline is “not very welcome” to the Kremlin.

-While not a full-blown crisis, “this is the closest we came to a real economic problem since the start of the war,” Kluge said.

-Any boost to the budget from a lower ruble, he said, is offset by higher spending on government wages and pensions, which are indexed to the inflation caused by the lower ruble.

-“Whatever gives the impression of a weak or unstable economy is not welcomed by the Russian government,” he said.
-"In Russia, the exchange rate is always seen as the most important indicator of the health of the economy.”

-Inflation caused by ruble devaluation hits low-income people hard because they spend more on necessities like food.
+Inflation caused by ruble devaluation hits poorer people harder than others because they spend more of their income on necessities such as food.

-While higher interest rates will dampen economic growth, relieving some pressure on prices, the government is unlikely to back off on military spending.

-“So it's a clear prioritization of the government of this war over the welfare of households,” Kluge said.

-Foreign travel — enjoyed mostly by a minority in big cities like Moscow and St. Petersburg — gets much more expensive with a weaker ruble.
+Foreign travel — enjoyed mostly by a minority in prosperous big cities such as Moscow and St. Petersburg — gets much more expensive with a weaker ruble.

+In any case, popular dissent is limited by government restrictions on criticizing the war effort including jail time for those who speak out.

-“The instability of the national currency always has a not so good impact," said Dina Solovyova, 51, a veterinarian.
+“The instability of the national currency has always not very good impact," said Dina Solovyova, 51, a veterinarian.
 "Most likely, this will affect ordinary people, because the rise in prices for everything will surely follow.
 We’ll wait and see.”

-Nikolay Rubtsov, a 20-year-old student, indicated he wasn't much disturbed by the ruble's fall.
+Nikolay Rubtsov, a 20-year-old, indicated he wasn't much disturbed by the ruble's fall.

 "This is all temporary.
 I think everything will be back to normal soon.
 I don’t think it can last long,” Rubtsov said in Moscow.